How Ann Coulter and the racist "alt-right" are using the lefty playbook to troll Berkeley

 Eat your heart out, Saul Alinksy.

-After the white nationalist figure Nathan Damigo was filmed punching a female counter-protestor at a provocative "free speech" rally this month in Berkeley, fueling a backlash online, his fans on the fringe message board 4chan/pol/ turned to Alinsky's playbook.
+After the white nationalist figure Nathan Damigo was filmed punching a female counterprotester at a provocative "free speech" rally this month in Berkeley, California, fueling a backlash online, his fans on the fringe message board 4chan/pol/ turned to Alinsky's playbook.
 "Alinsky's Rules for Radicals is like Antifa's Quran," one 4channer wrote.
 "They follow his rules explicitly and inflexibly.
 Why not turn them back against them?"
-Everyone agreed that at the next scuffle they should spray female counter-protesters with silly string—an idea inspired by Alinsky's Rule 5: "Ridicule is man's most potent weapon."
+Everyone agreed that at the next scuffle they should spray female counterprotesters with silly string—an idea inspired by Alinsky's Rule 5: "Ridicule is man's most potent weapon."

 "The Left is getting massively out-Alinskyed, and the hilarious thing is that this band of withered hippies, unemployable millennial safe-space cases, and unlovable + unshaven libfeminists don't even know it," wrote right-wing columnist Kurt Schlichter recently in TownHall.
 "Thank you, Andrew Breitbart.
 You yelled 'Follow me!' and led a movement that had previously been dominated by doofy wonks and bow-tied geeks over the top in a glorious bayonet charge against the paper tiger liberal elite."